OverbearingPearl/pearl-map/README.md

 ## 🎯 Conclusion

 This development strategy follows a low-risk, high-iteration-speed approach.
-Each phase builds upon previous work, maximizing code reuse and leveraging the full potential of the Clojure/Script ecosystem.
-The hybrid mobile approach in Phase 3 provides the most efficient path to cross-platform presence.
+Each phase builds upon previous work, ensuring continuous enhancement and expansion of capabilities while maintaining focus on core value delivery.